 Managing risks doesn’t mean that all the risks will be avoided; a risk response strategy involves a variety of actions.

-This type of risk response is applied when the consequences of risks aren’t that severe compared to the costs and effort required to mitigate them.
+• Accepting risks: This type of risk response is applied when the consequences of risks aren’t that severe compared to the costs and effort required for risk mitigation.

-Now that the essence and steps of the risk management process are clear, it’s time to review its benefits.
+Now that the essence and steps of the risk treatment process are clear, it’s time to review its benefits.

 Why Is Risk Management Important in Project Management?